-- 1. We are committed to enabling all pupils to develop the behaviours for learning and the social skills needed to prepare them for their future in society. - 2.
+- 1. We are committed to enabling all pupils to develop the behaviours for learning and the social skills needed to prepare them for their future in society.
+Feeling included is crucial to developing pride and minimising negative behaviours. - 2.
 The very best behaviour possible is encouraged, scaffolded, reinforced and expected.
-We consciously aspire to excellent conduct for of all members of our school community.
+We consciously aspire to excellent conduct for of all members of our school community and ensure early intervention to reduce the harmful impact of negative behaviours.
 Our expectations are outlined in the school's behaviour policy, our Adult Promise and the Home/School Agreement, which promote positive reinforcement and the reduction of negative behaviour.
 Consequences are clearly set out, including exclusion.
 The use of restraint is always a last resort. - 3.
-Staff make reasonable adjustments to ensure the needs of all pupils are met, including planning additional and meaningful support to meet the needs of pupils with high needs and SEND when setting behaviour goals and managing behaviour.
+Challenging behaviours can be a function of distress relating to the school environment as well as a form of communication.
+Staff make reasonable adjustments to ensure the needs of all pupils are met, including removing environmental barriers and planning additional and meaningful support to meet the needs of pupils with high needs and SEND when setting behaviour goals and managing behaviour.
 This is based in law; the Equality Act 2010 places a duty on us to consider the circumstances and the needs of each pupil.
 This means that our response to the behaviour of a pupil with a known disability will be reasonably adjusted accordingly.
 The same treatment cannot simply be given to everyone in the same situation without discrimination. - 4.
 Universally, the behaviour policy is used consistently.
 In specific and specialist cases, flexibility is based on experience, evidence and collaboration with expert practitioners.
 Reasonable adjustments will be applied in the right place, at the right time, in the right way. - 5.
 Our school community is effectively supported to ensure our behaviour principles are realistic, achievable and effective.
-We are committed to our staff and leaders having access to training and recognised experts in behaviour management. - 6.
+We are committed to our staff and leaders having access to best practice research, training and recognised experts in behaviour management. - 6.
 Our expectations are communicated effectively, and all staff and pupils understand how the behaviour system applies to them.
 Everyone has a clear understanding of their rights and their responsibility to respect the rights of others.
-This includes the right to confidentiality in matters relating to behaviour. - 7.
-We continuously evaluate our own role in how the school's behaviour principles and policy are applied in order to ensure it remains fit for purpose and is doing what we expect it to do.
+This includes the right to confidentiality in matters relating to behaviour.